go-vikunja/vikunja/docs/content/doc/setup/install.md

 * [FreeBSD](#freebsd--freenas)
 * [Kubernetes]({{< ref "k8s.md" >}})

-And after you installed Vikunja, you may want to check out these other ressources:
+And after you installed Vikunja, you may want to check out these other resources:

 * [Configuration]({{< ref "config.md">}})
 * [UTF-8 Settings]({{< ref "utf-8.md">}})